clearbridgesoft/stardust-chrome-app/README.md

 - Included ngCsp directive for content security policy compliance

-- Some other fixes targeting specific issues converting Mobile UI Web into a Chrome App
+- Some other fixes targeting specific issues when converting Mobile UI Web into a Chrome App

-- Server base settings can be handled more elegantly buy not a major concern this stage.
+- Server base settings can be handled more elegantly but not a major concern this stage.